hackall360/win32.run-another-server/README.md

 # Project Status

-win32.run is under active development.
-Community feedback and contributions help the project grow, so please feel free to [open an issue](https://github.com/ducbao414/win32.run-another-server/issues) or submit a pull request.
+win32.run is under active development with new features and improvements landing regularly.
+Community feedback and contributions guide the project's direction, so please feel free to [open an issue](https://github.com/ducbao414/win32.run-another-server/issues) or submit a pull request.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 # Introduction
 ## 🦄 It's for nostalgia's sake!